What's Included in the 2023 ISA Global Economic and Risk Outlook

 • The Outlook for International Trade and Investment

-• The Main Economic Risks of 2023
+• The Main Economic Risks for the Coming Year

-Geopolitics in 2023
+Geopolitics in the Coming Year

-• The Leading Geopolitical Risks of 2023
+• The Leading Geopolitical Risks of the Coming Year

 • The Growing US-Chinese Rivalry